foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/imperial-thief.md

 #### Zenithar

-*Your Carry Weight is increased by 25.*
+*Your buying and selling prices are 10% better.*

 Your love of coin naturally leads you to the God of Commerce.
 He does not support your deceit but praying to Zenithar will grant you deeper pockets nonetheless.
-Use it for carrying loot, money, potions, or whatever else you might want to keep close at hand.
+Consider visiting a shrine before offloading your stash of gems.

 </details>